How to compare strings in Java?

 == performs a reference equality check, whether the 2 objects (strings in this case) refer to the same object in the memory.

-Definitely, the use of the equals() method is recommended.
+So definitely, the use of the equals() method is recommended.

 Obviously == is faster, but will (might) give false results in many cases if you just want to tell if 2 Strings hold the same text.